Tax preparation

 - Form(s) 1099-Misc

-- Statement of total income and expenses by category, e.g., office supplies, rent, insurance, commissions, gifts, education, etc.
+- Statement of total income and expenses by category, e.g., office supplies, rent, insurance, commissions, gifts (limited to $25/person/year), education, etc.

-- List of equipment purchased showing date purchased and amount paid (including sales tax)
+- List of equipment purchased showing date purchased and amount paid (inclusive of sales tax)

-- Amount of health insurance premiums paid for taxpayers and dependents
+- Amount of health insurance premiums paid for taxpayer, spouse and dependents

 - All expenses by category (lease, interest, fuel, maintenance, insurance, etc.) per vehicle